hansintheair/Storefront/README.md

 18. Open MySQL Workbench
 19. Select your localhost db to connect to it
 20. On the left sidebar, under the "Administration" tab, select "Data Import/Restore"
-21. On the localhost Data Import page, select the "Import from Self-Contained File" radio button and set the file path to "<path>/XAMPP/htdocs/BatteshipWeb/battleship/database/Battleships.sql"
+21. On the localhost Data Import page, select the "Import from Self-Contained File" radio button and set the file path to "<path>/XAMPP/htdocs/Storefront/storefront/database/Storefront.sql"
 22. Click Start Import
+23. Refresh the Schemas on the left side and confirm that a schema called 'storefront' was created.
-23. Complete the steps in the Run section to test that everything is set up correct
+24. Complete the steps in the Run section to test that everything is set up correctly

 ## Run
-1. Start XAMPP Apache server
+1. Start XAMPP Apache & MySQL servers
 2. In Netbeans, right-click the Home.php file and select "run"
     The start page to the Storefront project should open on your browser.
     You should NOT see a 404 or any other error.